Updated Nov. 20, 2020

 If the middle of the action is where you want to be—theaters, restaurants, coffee shops, lovely Bayfront Park—take a look at the many downtown condominium options.
 Downtowners love walking to the lively Saturday morning farmer’s market and the numerous art festivals and street parties.
-Choices range from two-bedroom condos built in the 1970s to ultra-luxury apartments in the Ritz-Carlton, Sarasota.
-And a renaissance in new-condo construction has begun--just take a look at the skyline and you'll see what we mean.
+(The farmer's market has resumed with social distancing rules in place; those fun street parties are temporarily on hold.)

 Downtown Sarasota has a very walkable core, with elegant and expensive high-rise apartments.
 Your neighbors will be a sophisticated and worldly lot, with plenty of disposable income.
 There are all kinds of housing downtown, but the classic setup is a high-floor apartment with a spectacular view.
-These showplace apartments start around $1 million and can quickly go up to five.
-In the older buildings you can get something nice for $500,000 or less.
+These showplaces start around $1.5 million and can quickly go up to five or more.
+In the older buildings you can get a nice smaller unit in need of updating for $500,000 or less.
 All those new buildings you see going up are on the ultra-expensive side.
-And the new Vue on the corner of U.S. 41 and Gulfstream, with an 18-story hotel attached, is the elephant in the room.
+And the brand-new Mark Sarasota, the big, bright white 157-unit tower that stretches for most of South Pineapple Avenue between Main Street and Lemon (by the same developer as the Vue that fills the corner of U.S. 41 and Gulfstream, with an 18-story Westin hotel attached), is the elephant in the room.
 How is having that enormous building in the middle of everything going to change downtown?
 Let’s just hope that it doesn’t get too urban.

 The quintessential Sarasota neighborhood?
-Without a doubt, that would be Laurel Park.
+Without a doubt, that would be Laurel Park, between South Orange and Osprey avenues.
 Over the years, it's changed from a rundown and slightly raffish area of rednecks and elderly eccentrics into the enclave it always had the potential to be—a miniature version of Key West, with its funky architecture and tropical alleyways.
 The new houses are gorgeous and very expensive (anywhere from $600,000 to $2 million), but the best part is the way they blend in with the old structures.
-The place is dotted with houses from the ’20s, but it also has several 1970s apartment buildings—in their defense, they are now starting to look quaint—and some Cracker houses that have yet to see the remodeler’s tool.
+A National Historic District, Laurel Park is dotted with houses from the ’20s, but it also has several 1970s apartment buildings—in their defense, they are now starting to look quaint—and some Cracker houses that have yet to see the remodeler’s tool.
 But these elements only add to the bohemian charm.
+Adding to the appeal is nearby Towles Court, an artists’ colony with brightly painted, Florida Cracker-style cottages housing galleries and coffeehouses.
+A monthly gallery walk attracts art-loving browsers.
 If you like Greenwich Village, then you’ll like Laurel Park.

 The Rosemary District